krishnaozaa/Medelite-Facility-Report-Generator/README.md

 `INFINITE — Managed by MEDELITE`

 Never replace `INFINITE` with the facility name, CMS provider name, legal business name, or manual override.
 Facility names belong only in report body fields such as `Name of Facility`.

-## Final Branding Assumption

-Visual branding uses the downloaded INFINITE/Medelite banner image from `public/branding-medelite.png` instead of rendering only typed text for `INFINITE — Managed by MEDELITE`, because the banner better matches production-grade brand presentation while the static brand text remains preserved in alt text, metadata, and fallback copy.